dleovl/Bootstrap/README.md

 Refreshing icon cache in TrollStore will make injected/Sileo installed applications disappear.
 Rebuild apps from within the Bootstrap app to make them appear again.

 ### Archives directory is missing

+***Please avoid using unofficial tweak patchers / piracy repositories as these can ruin the integrity of your jailbreak / device.
+Continuing to use these tweaks will cause the issue to reappear, please remove the tweaks and cease usage to prevent further problems.***
 If you get an error saying the following:
 ```
 E: Archives directory /var/cache/apt/archives/partial is missing. - Acquire (2: No such file or directory)